How to make money on Twitch

 And remember: your streams should always follow Twitch's Community Guidelines.
 That means no gambling, no sexual content, no excessive violence or gore, and no sharing of content for which you don't own the correct license or rights.
 If you get caught, your streams and channel could be demonetized.

-Now you know the basics, how about finding some restriction-free music to soundtrack your journey from Twitch n00b to pro?
+Now you know the basics, how about finding some music to soundtrack your journey from Twitch n00b to pro?

 Are you a Twitch streamer?
 Whether you’re a livestream master or just a beginner, discover what Epidemic Sound has to offer on our Epidemic Sound for Twitch page.
 Oh, and if you’re looking for some music for Twitch, we got your back!